-As another option, the International Auditing and Assurance Standards Board of the International Federation of Accountants [2] has put forth the International Standard on Assurance Engagements (ISAE) 3000 standards for auditing nonfinancial statements.
+As another option, the International Auditing and Assurance Standards Board of the International Federation of AccountantsInternational Federation of Accountants (2003). has put forth the International Standard on Assurance Engagements (ISAE) 3000 standards for auditing nonfinancial statements.
 Keeping in mind that sustainability accounting is optional in the United States, some organizations may opt for providing internal assurance of activities and reporting.
 However, to increase credibility, organizations should opt for external third-party assurance from independent boards or firms providing sustainability audits or related services.